 - Mechanical Tools; good tools are essential we even had to lend tools to the bush mechanics when working on our cruiser.

-- 2 full spare tires.
+- One full spare tires.
 We went through 3 sets of tires and had a total of 14 punctures (80,000km/50,000m).
 Certain roads “eat” tires e.g., Nairobi to Isiola.
 We are still debating whether it will be necessary to carry 2 full spare tires or whether we can get away with just one.
-We will however have the ability to carry 2 full tires

 - Sunscreens for windows; invaluable in keeping temperature of interior of vehicle cool when parked and adds to security if others cannot see inside vehicle.
 I strongly suggest you get ones specially made for all your windows that are easy to put up and store.